 What Is A Cryptocurrency Airdrop?

-Crypto airdrops are free giveaways where projects will distribute tokens to certain users.
+Crypto airdrops are free giveaways where projects distribute tokens to certain users.
 An airdrop essentially sends free money to user wallets while in return, the project gets lots of marketing and awareness.
-To be eligible for an airdrop, the user will have to perform certain actions such as using a Dapp early.
+To be eligible for an airdrop, the user has to perform certain actions such as using a Dapp early.
 Others encourage users to perform small promotional tasks such as following their social media.

-The largest crypto airdrops have distributed hundreds of millions of dollars for free to their users.
-Airdrops such as UNI and ENS delivered over $10,000 worth of tokens for users who traded on their platforms in the past.
+The largest crypto airdrops have distributed millions of dollars to their users.
+UNI and ENS delivered over $10,000 worth of tokens for users who traded on their platforms in the past.
 These airdrops were unannounced and caught users by surprise.

 Advantages of Crypto Airdrops

 - Retroactive Airdrops

 - Holder Airdrops